lilianchi/College-Major-Recommender/README.md

 # College-Major-Recommender
-A repository with our team's final R project.
+A repository with our team's final R project in MGMT 590 R course at Purdue University.
 # COLLEGE MAJOR SELECTION
 Authors:
 * Kai-Duan Chang